 By Penny from Globe Trove

 A lovely item of street food in Brunei is a dessert called Kueh.
 To be honest however, Kueh can be both savory or sweet.
 Made of rice paste, this item is then stuffed before being steamed.
 The most common stuffing that I have come across is made of bean paste.
 These bite sized delicacies can be found across the country and even in other parts of South East Asia.
 The interesting part about this item of street food is that it isn’t confined to being served at a certain time of the day.
-In fact, if you pass a local restaurant or a road side stall you are bound to find Keuh on the list.
+In fact, if you pass a local restaurant or a road side stall you are bound to find Keuh on the list of street food.
 We used to pick them up as a snack.
 They also served as a great refreshment on our treks through the many different forest reserves that we visited in the area.
 It is something that I highly recommend to try.

 16. Gorengan in Indonesia